What is Tantrix?

 |REAL TILE PUZZLES|

 The Discovery puzzle consists of ten hexagonal tiles, colour-coded and with numbers engraved on the back.
 The ten tiles create ten different puzzles.
-The object of the puzzle is to make loops of different colours, starting with only three tiles and adding one tile at a time for each new puzzle.
+The object of the puzzle is to make loops of different colours, starting with only three tiles and adding one tile at a time with each new puzzle.
 As more tiles are added, the difficulty increases, making the sequence surprisingly addictive.
 At the same time Discovery is the perfect introduction to more advanced Tantrix challenges.
 Average solution times to complete the loops:

 The above solution times assume a first-time attempt at finding a loop.
 Each subsequent attempt should result in a slightly faster time.
-Discovery Puzzles with less than ten tiles only allow for one specific colour to be solved.
+Discovery puzzles with less than ten tiles only allow for one specific colour to be solved.
 With all ten tiles any of the three colours has a solution - red is the easiest 10-tile loop, yellow the hardest.
 The Discovery can also be played online.

 The first ever Tantrix puzzle to be sold individually was called "Crazy Tantrix Original".
 It used ten unnumbered tiles with three different colours, any of which could be made into a loop.
 The Original took generally between 15 to 45 minutes to solve.
 Some colours were easier to solve than others.
 Initially the Original was the best introduction to Tantrix - these days it is superseded by the Discovery.